 In 1944, a four pound Yorkie named Smoky gained notoriety after being rescued by an American soldier in New Guinea and subsequently accompanying him through the remainder of World War II.
 Smoky’s rescuer, Corporal William Wynne, credited the scrappy little dog with saving his life and, on one occasion, helping run a critical communications wire through an inaccessible pipe.

 Smoky went on to become a media darling after the war and did much to elevate Yorkshire Terriers to the national spotlight.

 Presently, Yorkshire Terriers are one of the most common dog breeds and are currently listed as the 9th most popular breed in the United States.

 Yorkies are classified by the AKC as part of the Toy Group; weighing in between three to seven pounds, they are among the smallest of the classification.
 This tiny little breed tends to be a delightful blend of affection and self-possessed confidence.
-Unlike many of the so-called ‘lap dog’ breeds, a Yorkie typically lacks a submissive temperament, instead demonstrating a snarky and fun-loving personality.
+Unlike many of the so-called ‘lapdog’ breeds, the Yorkshire Terrier temperament isn’t typically submissive.
+Instead, Yorkie personalities are usually independent, snarky, and fun-loving.